zhenga8533/bbvw-wiki/docs/pokemon/wormadam-trash.md

 ### Egg Moves

-Wormadam-Trash cannot learn any moves by breeding.
+Wormadam Trash cannot learn any moves by breeding.

 ### Tutor Moves

-Wormadam-Trash cannot learn any moves from tutors.
+Wormadam Trash cannot learn any moves from tutors.